wayneandlayne/run-after-tests/README.md

 Installation
 ============
-I need to make sure this works for more than just me before submitting to the JetBrains plugin repository, so for now, download the RunAfterTests.jar, and install it through your IDE in Preferences->Plugins.
+I need to make sure this works for more than just me before submitting to the JetBrains plugin repository, so for now, download the RunAfterTests.jar from https://github.com/wayneandlayne/run-after-tests/releases, and install it through your IDE in Preferences->Plugins.

 Let me know if it works (or doesn't!) for you.